U.K. police release two people arrested after airport drone scare

 Breaking News Emails

-LONDON — British police have released a man and woman without charge after they were arrested Friday in the investigation of unauthorized drone flights at Gatwick, the country's second busiest airport.
+LONDON — British police have released a man and woman without charge after they were arrested in the investigation of unauthorized drone flights that disrupted travel at Gatwick, the country's second busiest airport.

 “Both people have fully co-operated with our enquiries and I am satisfied that they are no longer suspects in the drone incidents at Gatwick," Sussex police chief Jason Tingley said in a statement.